Patagonia Torrentshell 3L Jacket

 Waterproofing: 3L H2No Performance Standard

-What we don’t: Fairly crinkly and stiff; not especially light for backcountry pursuits.
+What we don’t: Fairly crinkly and stiff; doesn’t have a chest pocket.

 See the Men's Patagonia Torrentshell See the Women's Patagonia Torrentshell